vuestorefront/storefront-ui/apps/docs/components/components/display.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: Display component acts like a layout for your banners.
+You can provide main image and any content.
 ---

 # Display

-Display component acts like a layout for your banners.
-You can provide main image and any content.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 The image will not act as a background, it takes the width of container it is in instead.
 Recommended ratio of the main image is square.
 Only one image can be provided.

-<Generate />

 ## Props